macvogelsang/pd-options/README.md

 To change the fonts for option labels or values, the best place to do it would probably be line 106 or 112 inside the `menu.drawCell()` method of Options.lua.
 To change section heading fonts, check out the draw functions on line 128 `menu.drawSectionHeader()`.

 ## Special Thanks
-[Matt Sephton](https://github.com/gingerbeardman) for his original options manager class (since altered way beyond recognition) and for his encouragement in making this useful class open source.
+[Matt Sephton](https://github.com/gingerbeardman) for his original options manager class (since altered beyond recognition), for drawing the switches and slider in code, and for his encouragement in making this useful class open source.